etchteam/offline-ux/src/the-ultimate-offline-experience.md

 ![A standard website](/assets/the-ultimate-offline-experience/standard-page.png)

 An undeniable truth of the web is that the websites content isn't going to be delivered to your computer without any network connection.
 This is why "offline first" could be misleading terminology.

-If there is no connection at all on first visit a custom offline screen which gracefully handles that situation should be displayed.
+If there is no connection at all on first visit then there is no choice but to fall back to the browsers default handling of the situation.

 But assuming there is a connection, the page will load and after some time the user will hopefully click through to an interesting link.